 - Drop one ear down towards the shoulder (A)

 - Rotate the head down and to the side (B)

 Hold each position for 30 seconds.
 Repeat twice each side.
 Do this series at least 2 times per day.

-With these ergonomic principles caring for your new love will be more joyful and less painful.
-Contact your local physical therapist, occupational therapist, or licensed lactation consultant for more tips on baby care without hurting your body.
+With these ergonomic principles of self care after cesarean section, caring for your new love will be more joyful and less painful.
+Contact your local physical therapist or licensed lactation consultant for more tips on baby care without hurting your body.